lhlsec/gdb-static-cross/README.md

 You should now have a statically compiled GDB 7.12 gdbserver for your native OS.
 Read on for the cross-compile stuff, which is a little more involved but still pretty simple.

 *NOTE: You really should use uClibc or musl for your libc, not glibc, because of libnss which requires dynamic library loading via libdl*

+## Notes on stubborn build targets

+When you encounter a target that still builds a dynamic executable, even using `cross_configure` alias, try the following:

+1. Let the build go until it produces the dynamically linked executable
+2. Delete the executable(s) using `rm` but leave the object (.o) files
+3. Run `V=1 make` (without `-j`) to cause the final linkining command(s) to print to stdout
+4. Paste the final linking command(s) into a file for easy editing
+5. Everywhere you see a -l<lib> replace with a /path/to/<lib>.a
+6. (Optional) In some cases (gdb 8.x) you will also need to replace
+7. Paste the (now modified) link command into your shell and it should link properly

 ## GDB packet errors